We are nearing Halloween, and one of the most popular figures you will encounter during this spooky season is the skeleton.

 Improve your kids’ fine motor skills by creating this vibrant Day of the Dead felt craft.
 It’s important to develop your kid’s dexterity and hand-eye coordination early because they become foundations for other motor skills.

-They’ll surely get some cutting and glueing practice with this skeleton craft from Crafts On Sea.
+They’ll surely get some cutting and gluing practice with this skeleton craft from Crafts On Sea.
 For this one, you only need 3 materials: colored felt, some glue, and a pair of scissors.

 This activity requires adult supervision because there’s a lot of cutting involved.